OCA/stock-logistics-warehouse/stock_package_type_category/README.rst

 -  You should have activated the 'Packages' configuration in Inventory > Configuration > Settings > Operations.
 -  Go to Inventory > Configuration > Delivery > Package Type Categories.
--  Add as many categories you need by filling in a name and a code (unique).
+-  Add as many categories you need by filling in a name, a code (unique) and a color(if needed).
 -  Then, fill in the category on package type that need it.

 Bug Tracker